 As an investor, you should expect the same number of deductions for a property inspected virtually, as you would for a property inspected in person (provided your quantity surveyor has the systems, tools and a skilled and experienced team to conduct the appropriate research).

 For over three years that we have been conducting virtual inspections for some properties, we have tested our processes by:

 Our tests show that properties inspected virtually still achieve the maximum deductions available to investors.

 The added benefits of a virtual inspection are many:

-As a business we moved officially in the direction of conducting virtual inspections for some properties over 12 months ago.
+As a business we moved officially in the direction of conducting virtual inspections for some properties over three years ago.
 We did this for a number of reasons including:

 Conducting quality virtual inspections requires:

 To find out if your property qualifies for a virtual inspection, please contact our friendly team on 1300 922 220 or request a quote with an estimate of deductions here.

 A depreciation schedule will include all your available tax depreciation deductions – this includes your Division 40 – Plant and Equipment Asset deductions, your Division 43 – Structural depreciation deductions as well as the CGT offset amounts for assets for where.
 Learn more about tax depreciation schedules.